Congratulations on forty distinguished years in the music business. Also, on the release of SPIRIT WARRIOR.

 There’s also my suite Sube El Rio/ River Rising, which was commissioned by the Bronx River Arts Center, never recorded.
 Music commissioned by Jazz at Lincoln Center, my commissioned piece for the Afro-Latin Jazz Orchestra – Cimarrón.
 Also, commissions from the Arts Ensemble Chamber Orchestra.
 The work is part of the evolution of the Mighty Pirates Troubadours.

-Before I close, some years back, I interviewed you on the air for WFDU, 89.1 FM (Under the Radar).
+TP: Before I close, awhile back, I interviewed you on the WFDU, 89.1 FM (Under the Radar).
 Towards the end of the broadcast, you gave me a black baseball cap with the Pirates Troubadours logo and a stern warning.
 “Once a pirate, always a pirate, there is no going back!”
 I wear it proudly!
 On a more serious note, your discography, awards, and commissions speak volumes.
 Congratulations on a long and distinguished career.

 UPDATE (2020) Papo continues to compose and perform with his group.
 When we spoke last, he was in the process of composing new material for a new project (recording).
 When I asked him if he could give me an inkling, in typical Papo fashion, he said, “It’s a secret!”
 Stay tuned for details as they become available.